6 Tips for the Best Packaging Layout DesignBy: phase1

 Design and Layout Tips for Packaging

 If you’re going to design the perfect packaging for your new product, you’ll need a place to start.
-We’ve compiled the essential packaging design tips you’ll need to begin creating eye-catching designs below.
+We’ve compiled the essential packaging design and layout tips you’ll need to begin creating eye-catching designs below.

 1. Keep It Consistent